apache/flink/docs/tutorials/event_driven.md

         .process(new AddTips());
 {% endhighlight %}

-It's reasonably straightforward, and educational, to do the same thing with a `KeyedProcessFunction`.
-Let's begin by replacing the code above with this:
+It is reasonably straightforward, and educational, to do the same thing with a `KeyedProcessFunction`.
+Let us begin by replacing the code above with this:

 {% highlight java %}
 // compute the sum of the tips per hour for each driver